SerJosh/wordsmith/README.md

 | Redirected | When the "password reset" button is pressed, the user gets redirected to the page they visited before | Visit change sign in page page, click reset password| The user got redirected to password reset page | Pass |
 | email confirmation | when resseting password, email verifcation is sent | reset password and check if recieved email | recieved email | pass |

 ### Bugs
+* when given a large image and a large content of text in the blurb, the paginator dips into the footer a bit on some larger screens
+* longer images given as covers may be distorted due to a 200 by 200 picture frame
+* othe noticable bugs are to do with media uploads, being videos or large sized images uploaded by phones, yet the 500.html page catches those errors.
+* There is no notifiaction or statement if there are no stories on the site

 ## Technologies and Resources Used